Correlating galaxy shapes and initial conditions: an observational study: Discussion

 \section{Discussion}

-In this work we studied correlations between directions of galaxy angular momenta determined from galaxy shapes (axis ratios and position angles) and various observables built from the initial density and gravitational potential.
+In this work we studied correlations between directions of galaxy angular momenta determined from galaxy shapes (specifically axis ratios and position angles fit from galaxy images) and various observables built from the initial conditions (density and gravitational potential), both based on SDSS data.

-We found a statistically significant correlation between the radial component of the galaxy spin $\vec L_R$ and the tidal field in the vicinity of the protohalo (specifically the unit traceless shear tensor $\hat T$).
-Physically this correspond to galaxies being preferentially oriented face on (edge on) in places where the major (minor) axis of the tidal field aligns with the line of sight.
-The detection was significant at the 5.5$\sigma$ -- 6.6$\sigma$ level when we use galaxy shape parameters determined from the de Vaucouleurs fit to the SDSS galaxy images, the largest significance was found when smoothing the initial conditions with $r = 4\, h^{-1}\mathrm{Mpc}$.
-With shape parameters determined from the exponential fit to the galaxy images, the detection significance drops to 4.9$\sigma$ -- 5.7$\sigma$.
-Considering the look-elsewhere effect, we estimate the global detection significance at 5.2$\sigma$.
+When considering the full galaxy sample, we found a formally statistically significant correlation between the radial component of the galaxy spins $\vec L_R$ and the tidal field in the vicinity of the protohalo.
+However, we find that this detection is driven by the faintest half of our galaxy sample and no significant excess is detected when using only the brightest half of the galaxies.
+This suggests that we are in fact detecting a systematic effect, possibly a galaxy-orientation-dependent selection function \cite{2009MNRAS.399.1074H}.

-We explain above that the tidal-torque theory predicts vanishing $\langle L_R \hat T L_R \rangle$.
-As this theory is based on the first order perturbation theory described by the Zeldovich approximation, detection reported in this paper suggests we are detecting a non-perturbative effect.
-This complements earlier reports pointing out limitations of the tidal-torque theory (e.g. \cite{Porciani:2001db, Hui:2002xt}).
+When we restrict our attention to the brightest half of the galaxies, where we do not expect this effect to matter, we see about 4$\sigma$ hints of excess correlation in $L_R(\hat T)^2L_R$ and $|L_RL_0^{\phi}|$, i.e. between the radial components of the galaxy spins $\vec L_R$ and the second power of the unit traceless tidal tensor, respectively the intermediate principal axis vector of this tensor.
+Significance of these correlations drops bellow 3$\sigma$ when we correct for the linear redshift space distortions.
+To test for further systematics, we altered the analysis in various ways and split the galaxies in bins depending on either galaxy redshift, halo mass or magnitude \verb|expMag_g|.
+We did not find any other issues.

-When smoothing with $r = 4\, h^{-1}\mathrm{Mpc}$, we also find correlation with the unit traceless inertia tensor $\hat I$, with local significance of 4.4$\sigma$.
-Interestingly, at about 2.8$\sigma$ significance we detect correlation with the spin galaxy proxy $\hat L^\mathrm{IC}$.
-This is comparable to what was found in \cite{Motloch:2020qvx} with a smaller number of galaxies, though with access to additional information that allowed us to break the four-fold degeneracy.
+One of the checks we performed was using galaxy image axis ratios obtained from galaxy images uncorrected for the point spread function: either determined from the Stokes parameters $Q$ and $U$ as weighted second moments of galaxy intensity or from the isophotal quantities.
+We find that the detection significance drops by only 0.3$\sigma$--0.4$\sigma$ respectively 0.4$\sigma$--0.6$\sigma$.
+While additive PSF systematics in fits of the de Vaucouleurs profile to SDSS galaxy images are important for studies of intrinsic alignments \cite{Singh:2015sva}, this result suggests that such effect is not dominant in our cross-correlation study at current sensitivities.